Should You Pay Off Your Mortgage Early in Singapore

 We’re going to give you our conclusion right in the opening of the article.
 Yes, you should pay off your mortgage early – if you’re able to.

-That doesn’t mean that you have to come up with a few hundred thousand dollars by next Tuesday or something.
+That doesn’t mean that you have to come up with a few hundred thousand dollars by next Tuesday or something from your savings or getting a personal loan.
 What we mean is that you should consider paying more towards your monthly mortgage payments, and the threat of higher interest rates down the line is just part of the reason why.

 The overarching drive behind paying off your mortgage as early as possible lies in how home loan interest is calculated in Singapore, which is what this article will explain.